Looking for a budget phone? This AT&T Calypso (U318AA) review might have the model you’re looking for. It’s affordable and packs everything you need.

 AT&T Calypso smartphone was released in August 2020.
 A budget phone always has a place in the heart of the customers.
 They are simple and without any complicated features.
 This model is one of the examples.

+AT&T Calypso also known as Emblem Solutions LLC U318AA phone.
 It comes with a 5.5-inch display and a 1.5GHz processor.
 No dual-camera, but the 5MP single camera on this phone seems to do the job well.
-AT&T Calypso supports 4G too.

 All of those features conclude with an affordable price.
 The manufacturer knows that buyers interested in this phone will have a certain low budget in mind.